-All Pursuit inboard/outboard boats are equipped with an electric blower that provides ventilation to the engine compartment prior to start up and while operating below cruise speed.
-For more information on the bilge blower operation, refer to Chapter 4, Electrical System.
+All Pursuit inboard boats are equipped with an electric blower that provides ventilation to the engine compartment prior to start up and while operating below cruise speed.
+Refer to the chapter on Electrical Systems for more information on blower operation.

 GASOLINE VAPORS CAN EXPLODE.
-BEFORE STARTING THE ENGINE, OPERATE THE ENGINE COMPARTMENT BLOWER FOR FIVE (5) MINUTES, OPEN THE ENGINE HATCH, INSPECT THE FUEL SYSTEM AND CHECK THE ENGINE FOR THE ODOR OF GASOLINE VAPORS.
+BEFORE STARTING THE ENGINE, OPERATE THE ENGINE COMPARTMENT BLOWER FOR FIVE (5) MINUTES, OPEN THE ENGINE HATCH, INSPECT THE FUEL SYSTEM, AND CHECK THE ENGINE FOR THE ODOR OF GASOLINE VAPORS.
 ALWAYS OPERATE THE BLOWER WHILE THE ENGINE IS AT IDLE.
 UNDER NO CIRCUMSTANCES SHOULD THIS PROCEDURE BE OVERLOOKED.